 After an extensive quiet capital campaign, we are now entering the public phase with additional support opportunities available, including leadership gifts and general community support.

 Breakdown of Cost

-The new location should take approximately eight to nine months to complete before the doors officially open.
-There are still opportunities for leadership and community-supported gifts.
+The project will take approximately 12 months to complete before the doors officially open.

 The new building will replace our current Fulton Street location.

 Our current location is leased through Saint Thomas Parish, and the property’s layout does not allow for expansion.

 Additionally, it would be impossible to renovate our current space while maintaining our current standards for sanitization and cleanliness, meaning the Center would need to close completely for several months.
 It is important for us to maintain consistent, quality service to our members throughout this transition.